ZekNikZ/git-workshop/README.md

 Here we see each commit in _reverse chronological order_.
 We can also see the full 40-character commit hash, the author of the commit (which should be your name and email), the date and time of the commit, and the commit message.

+Something else to notice is the `HEAD ->` on the first line. `HEAD` is a special name for the last commit on your current branch.
+In reality, it is a pointer to the latest commit on your currently-checked out branch (we will talk more about this later).

 ### `git show`

 `git show` can be used to find out more information about a commit.